abr4xas/ReFu/README.md

 Frequently Asked Questions
 --------------------------

- * It can cause some kind of problem in my blog?
+  * Can it cause some kind of problem in my blog?

-It has been tested and has not caused problems.
-To avoid any inconvenience disable any other plugin to do what is listed in the changelog as it can cause some kind of system error.
+It has been tested and it hasn't caused any problems.
+To avoid any inconvenience disable any other plugin that do stuff listed in the changelog, because it might as cause some kind of system error.

- * To find some bug where I can report it?
+  * Where can i report bugs?
 To report bugs: clic [here]( https://github.com/abr4xas/ReFu/issues).